klnlopes/gt-trainning/markdowngit.md

   * Test 1
   * Test 2

 Take a look at this c# method
- '''
+'''csharp
 public class method ()
 {
 }
 '''
 ### Heading 3